Skip to main content

 Risk levels

-High and Critical are the flagged levels — the ones the dashboard badges and vet blocks on by default.
+Every scored artifact is normalized to one of five levels, ordered lowest to highest: High and Critical are the flagged levels — the ones the dashboard badges and vet blocks on by default.

 Scoring engines

-gw-cli scores with one of two engines.
-It auto-detects which is available and prints the active engine in its output.
 MCP configs are always scored by a config-aware analyzer (reliable on JSON) rather than the skill engine — it flags hardcoded secrets in env, non-TLS http:// endpoints, and shell-launch commands.
 Hooks and commands are scored with shell + network heuristics; subagents are flagged for overly broad tool grants.

 Offline augmentation